Colfax Cutural Center 2004/February 6, 2004

 'Local color'

-South Bend artist Victoria Webb discusses "Succulents
+South Bend artist

-now featured at the Colfax Cultural Center.
+and her other abstract paintings, now featured at the Colfax

 Since moving to South Bend from San Francisco -- after stints